ampproject/amphtml/extensions/amp-a4a/rtc-documentation.md

 ## Overview

 RTC works by sending HTTP requests to URLs that a publisher specifies for each ad slot.
-The servers that receive these RTC requests respond with a JSON object of targeting information that the associated AMP Fast Fetch implementation can use for various purposes, for instance the DoubleClick Fast Fetch implementation takes the data and adds it to the ad request to DFP as targeting parameters.
+The servers that receive these RTC requests respond with a JSON object that the associated AMP Fast Fetch implementation can use for various purposes, for instance the DoubleClick Fast Fetch implementation takes the data and adds it to the ad request to DFP as targeting parameters.

 The design of RTC is per-slot, with a** maximum of 5 parallel callouts allowed per slot**.
 RTC is usable by any Fast Fetch network implementation.
 Call-outs for all slots will be sent as soon as possible.
 There are two different types of callouts that will be supported: